liferay/liferay-docs/develop/tutorials/articles/300-osgi-basics/06-importing-packages.markdown

 # Importing Packages [](id=importing-packages)

-Your modules and plugins are sure to use Java packages outside themselves.
+Your modules and plugins are sure to use Java packages from other sources.
 @product@ project templates and tools detect these packages and add them to the package imports in your OSGi bundle JAR's manifest.
 Your bundle can import and use packages from bundles that